Lisa's Substitute: Reception

 Hoffman has been praised for his guest appearance as Mr. Bergstrom.
-Entertainment Weekly named it one of the sixteen greatest guest appearances on The Simpsons.
-In 2007, Simon Crerar of The Times listed his performance as one of the thirty-three funniest cameos in the history of the show.
+Entertainment Weekly named it one of the 16 greatest guest appearances on The Simpsons.
+In 2007, Simon Crerar of The Times listed his performance as one of the 33 funniest cameos in the history of the show.
 The episode's reference to The Graduate was named the 20th greatest film reference in the history of the show by Total Film's Nathan Ditum.
 Ditum also ranked Hoffman's performance as the 16th best guest appearance in the show's history.

-"Lisa's Substitute" also received positive reviews from the show's cast and crew.
+"Lisa's Substitute" is also highly regarded among the show's cast and crew.
 Bart's voice actress, Nancy Cartwright, said it is one of her top three episodes, along with "Bart Sells His Soul" and "Bart the Mother", while writer Al Jean said the episode was his favorite sentimental episode.
 Yeardley Smith, the voice actress of Lisa, has mentioned this episode is one of her favorite Simpsons episodes of all time.
 Dan Castellaneta, the voice of Homer, named it his favorite episode of the show together with "Simpson and Delilah" and "Homer the Heretic".
 Executive producer James L. Brooks said he thinks "Lisa's Substitute" stands out because it is The Simpsons' "best show" with a message behind it.
-Long time director Mark Kirkland named the episode as his favorite during a Reddit "Ask Me Anything" chat.
+In 2005, former writer Greg Daniels referred to this episode as his favorite.
+In 2016, long time director Mark Kirkland named the episode as his favorite during a Reddit "Ask Me Anything" chat.
 When The Simpsons began streaming on Disney+ in 2019, former Simpsons writer and executive producer Bill Oakley named this one of the best classic Simpsons episodes to watch on the service.